LoVR: A Benchmark for Long Video Retrieval in Multimodal Contexts: Details of LoVR Construction

-\paragraph{Experiment settings} The inter-frame difference scores shown in Figure \ref{fig:video_type_comparison} are calculated by computing the differences between the average pixel values of consecutive frames.
+The inter-frame difference scores shown in Figure \ref{fig:video_type_comparison} are calculated by computing the differences between the average pixel values of consecutive frames.
 To ensure a robust evaluation, we run each quantitative experiment three times and take the average.
 In the baseline approach, all encoder models first vectorize the videos and the query captions into embeddings.
 Then, the cosine similarity between each video feature and the query caption feature is computed and used for ranking.
-The models can be categorized into two groups based on their architecture and processing capabilities:

-\begin{itemize} \item \textbf{Image encoders and multimodal models that can not process video}: These models include CLIP, ResNet, and MM-Embed, which are originally designed for image-level representation and require adaptation to handle video inputs.
-During the experiments, we set the number of extracted frames used by these models to 10.
-Two strategies are commonly applied:

-\textit{1.
-Frame-wise maximum similarity}: Frames are sampled from each video, and individual frame embeddings are extracted.
-The cosine similarity between each frame and the query caption is calculated, and the highest score across all frames is taken as the overall similarity between the video and the caption.

-\textit{2.
-Average feature pooling (`avg. feat.')}: Similar to the above, but instead of selecting the maximum similarity, the frame embeddings are averaged to form a single video-level embedding, which is then used to compute similarity with the caption.
-This strategy is explicitly marked with the suffix `avg. feat.' in Tables \ref{table:retrieval_table1_new}, \ref{table:retrieval_table2_new}, and \ref{tab:theme_retrieval}.
-Models without this suffix follow the first strategy.

-\item \textbf{Video encoders and multimodal models that can process video}: These models include BLIP, VideoClip, VideoClip-XL, GME, and jina-clip, which are inherently capable of processing temporal information in videos.
-They directly encode the entire video into a single video-level embedding, based on which the similarity with the text query is computed, without requiring manual aggregation or sampling. \end{itemize}